-Depending on where you’re moving to in France, you can have your belongings delivered quickly by air freight.
-International air freight and removal companies cover the major airports in cities such as Paris, Nice, Toulouse, Nantes and Bordeaux.
+Depending on where you’re moving from, you can have your belongings delivered quickly by air freight.
+International air freight and removal companies operate out of most major airports in cities such as Paris, Nice, Toulouse, Nantes, and Bordeaux.

 Air freight rates

 Air freight: transit times

-The main positive about sending your possessions by air freight is speed, especially when compared to international shipping.
+The main positive about sending your belongings by air freight is speed, especially when compared to international shipping.
 You can often get hold of your belongings in less than a week, or instantly if you pay for extra baggage when you fly.
 However, this will understandably depend on what it is you’re transporting.

 How to find air freight for international removal

 You can compare quotes online, either through price comparison websites or through filling out contact forms on company websites.
 Be aware that the price on the screen will rarely be the price you end up paying, as additional costs can soon add up.
 Once you’ve selected a few companies, call them to get a quote including any minimum freight costs, packing, and insurance.

 How air freight works

-If you use a door-to-door service, the company usually visits you to see your belongings and give you a quote.
+If you use a door-to-door service, the company usually visits you to see your belongings and gives you a quote.
 Once this has been sorted, you can arrange a date to have your items collected.
 You’ll then be informed about which flight your belongings are on so you can track them.
 The companies will then typically arrange onward transit to an address in your new home.

 Packing for air freight

 Who should use air freight?

 When planning your relocation to France, you’ll often find that shipping freight is the cheapest way, particularly when compared to air.
 This is especially true if you have a lot to send, or if you group your belongings with those of other people.
 Unlike air freight, shipping freight is charged based on size rather than weight.

 Freight shipping transit times